CrewAI Integration

 HatiDataContextSearchTool

-Search a table's text columns using full-text search.
-Useful for RAG workflows where the agent needs context before constructing SQL.
+Full-text search over a table's text columns.
+Useful for RAG workflows where the agent needs context before constructing SQL queries.

 from crewai_hatidata import HatiDataContextSearchTool